Jeevitha-Jayaraj/PowerBI/PwC Virtual Internship/Diversity & Inclusion - Task3 ReadMe.md

 ## Key Performance Indicators (KPIs):

 1) Gender Distribution:
-    # of Men: The total number of men in the organization.
+    No of Men: The total number of men in the organization.
-    # of Women: The total number of women in the organization.
+    No of Women: The total number of women in the organization.
 2) Promotion Equity:
     % Employees Promoted (FY21): The percentage of employees promoted during the fiscal year, segmented by gender.
     % of Women Promoted: The percentage of women who were promoted during the fiscal year.